AnanthaRajuC/anantharajuc.github.io/_posts/2021-02-16-Bookshelf.markdown

 #### Fiction

+- Dan Brown

+	1. The Da Vinci Code (Robert Langdon #2)
+	2. The Lost Symbol (Robert Langdon #3)
+	3. Digital Fortress

+- Paulo Coelho

+	1. The Winner Stands Alone
+	2. The Alchemist

+- Jeffrey Archer

-1. Only Time Will Tell (The Clifton Chronicles #1) by Jeffrey Archer
+	1. Only Time Will Tell (The Clifton Chronicles #1)
-2. Not a Penny More, Not a Penny Less by Jeffrey Archer
+	2. Not a Penny More, Not a Penny Less

-3. The Winner Stands Alone by Paulo Coelho
-4. The Alchemist by Paulo Coelho
+- Others

-5. The Chamber by John Grisham
+	1. The Chamber by John Grisham
-6. The Da Vinci Code (Robert Langdon #2) by Dan Brown
-7. The Lost Symbol (Robert Langdon #3) by Dan Brown
-8. Digital Fortress by Dan Brown
-9. The Monk Who Sold His Ferrari by Robin S. Sharma
+	2. The Monk Who Sold His Ferrari by Robin S. Sharma

 #### Non-Fiction